Punjab Kesari (film): Plot

 Sundaranathan is in love with Padma Bai (A. K. Rajalakshmi), the daughter of the wealthy Somanathan Prabhu.
-Somanathan Prabhu decides to get his daughter married to Sundaranathan, but a villain lusts for her and her wealth.
+Somanathan decides to get his daughter married to Sundaranathan, but a villain lusts for her and her wealth.
 His gang kills Somanathan and frames Sundaranathan, who is arrested.
 A doctor hires detective Punjab Kesari to uncover the truth.
-Punjab Kesari and his assistant Karappanpoochi unmask the killer and the truth.
+Kesari and his assistant Karappanpoochi unmask the killer and the truth.
 Sudaranathan is exonerated, and marries Padma Bai.